ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Template generation

-The tool can also be used to generate a pre-built Ballerina service for each FHIR resource in the implementation guide.
+The tool can also be used to generate a Ballerina API template for each FHIR resource in the implementation guide.
 FHIR integration developers can leverage any of these generated Ballerina packages by implementing the business logic for FHIR RESTful APIs and expose them as standard FHIR APIs.

 ### Template generation usage

 The tool supports the template generation usage as follows.

 ```
-$ bal health fhir -m template --dependent-package <fully-qualified-ballerina-package> [OPTIONS] <fhir-specification-directory-path>
+$ bal health fhir -m template -o ig-uscore/gen --org-name healthcare_samples --dependent-package ballerinax/health.fhir.r4.uscore501 ig-uscore/definitions
 ```

 ### Template generation command options